RaindropGS: A Benchmark for 3D Gaussian Splatting under Raindrop Conditions: RaindropGS Benchmark and Dataset

+With the estimated camera poses and initialized point cloud, we proceed to evaluate four representative 3DGS methods: 3DGS~\cite{kerbl20233d}, WeatherGS~\cite{qian2024weathergs}, GS-W~\cite{zhang2024GS-W}, and 3DGS-MCMC~\cite{kheradmand2024MCMCGS}.
 Among these, 3DGS~\cite{kerbl20233d} serves as a standard baseline for 3D Gaussian splatting.
 WeatherGS~\cite{qian2024weathergs} incorporates single-image raindrop removal, so we omit the explicit raindrop removal step in its data processing pipeline.
 GS-W~\cite{zhang2024GS-W} is specifically designed for challenging conditions and unconstrained image collections, making it more robust to inconsistent multi-view inputs.
 3DGS-MCMC~\cite{kheradmand2024MCMCGS}, on the other hand, does not rely on accurate point cloud initialization.
 Each of the aforementioned methods has its own advantages, making their evaluation in our benchmark both meaningful and insightful.